YYLinn/2nd-order-solution-ML-Fairness-/README.md

 **Smclarify**

 The smclarify package, provided by Amazon Web Services (AWS), is a powerful tool within the AWS SageMaker suite designed for bias detection and explainability in machine learning models.
-It aids in identifying and reporting various types of biases in datasets and models—both pre- and post-training—to promote fairness.
+It aids in identifying and reporting various types of biases in datasets and models—both pre and post-training—to promote fairness.
 Additionally, it offers explainability features to elucidate the impact of input features on model predictions, which is vital for model transparency, debugging, and improvement.
 However, It focuses on identifying and explaining bias rather than providing direct solutions or strategies to mitigate these biases within machine learning models.

 **fairness-in-ml**